 University Of Sheffield Guide: Rankings, Courses, Fees And More

-The University of Sheffield is one of the best in the world, currently ranked 95th in the QS World University Rankings and 17th in the UK.
-It is one of the six original and highly-regarded ‘redbrick’ universities in the UK and was amongst the founding members of the Worldwide Universities Network (WUN), which comprises 23 research-led universities globally.
-In 2013, the Times Higher Education survey ranked the university first in the UK for student satisfaction and it remained in the top 3 in 2014.
+The University of Sheffield is one of the best in the world, currently ranked 96th in the QS World University Rankings and joint 16th in the UK according to the 2023 QS World University Rankings.
+It is one of the six original and highly-regarded red brick universities in the UK and was amongst the founding members of the Worldwide Universities Network (WUN), which comprises 23 research-led universities globally.
+In 2013, Times Higher Education Student Experience Survey ranked the University of Sheffield’s Students’ Union the best in the UK.
+The Students’ Union continued to be voted the best in the UK for five years running by the Whatuni Student Choice Awards from 2017 to 2022.

 Summary of University